tbroadley/coding-agent-village/README.md

 # TODO

-- [ ] Persistent record of actions the agents took in the past.
-Streams go away after they're done
+- [ ] Persistent record of terminal actions the agents took in the past.
+Asciinema streams go away after they're done
   - Record the asciinema output to a file, too, and store it in a database or object store
 - [ ] Prevent the agent from quitting so easily
+  - `claude --continue`, but I don't think this preserves ongoing shell sessions
+  - Run Claude Code in interactive mode, under ht or expect, and keep telling it to "Continue" when it yields control back to the user.
+Use OpenTelemetry logs to track tool calls it's making (but I don't think these contain enough information)
+  - Patch Claude Code not to exit when it's done, instead prompting it to sleep
+  - Claude Agent SDK
 - [ ] Multiple agents
 - [ ] A way for the agents to communicate
 - [ ] Better system prompt